lucas-goldner/FlutterShow-Docs/README.md

 And it is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator, because I wanted to try that out for a long time now and this project actually could use good documentation.

-Interestingly enough I also used Flutter Element Embedding here to showcase my project so that was also something I learned through this project.
+Interestingly enough, I also used Flutter Element Embedding here to showcase a demo presentation so that was also something I learned through this project.

 ### Installation